 And then you go to its Marketplace and find many apps supporting integrations with Jira.
 And you can’t help but wonder, why do you need them in the first place?

-But before we see the why part, let’s see how Jira natively tries to integrate with different applications, like GitHub, for instance.
+But before we see the why part, let’s see how Jira natively tries to integrate with different applications, like GitHub.

 We consider this use case because GitHub is popular among the development teams who often need to collaborate with the project managers using Jira and hence a Jira GitHub integration is much sought after since it can help eliminate manual ways of working.